alfredapp/gallery-edits/workflows/firefingers21/paperless-search/readme.md

 ## Setup

 Set the Base URL and API Token of your [Paperless-ngx](https://docs.paperless-ngx.com/) installation in the Workflow’s Configuration.
-You can find the API Token from the "My Profile" link in the user dropdown found in the web UI.
+You can find the API Token from the “My Profile” link in the user dropdown found in the web UI.

 ## Usage